alexiglesias93/alexiglesias.me/src/lib/writing/data/hey-ho-lets-go/index.md

 I gotta be honest, working on my own stuff is when I procrastinate the most.
 Eighteen months have passed since I purchased this domain.

+<WritingImage
+  src="/images/writings/hey-ho-lets-go/domain-receipt.webp"
-<WritingImage src="/images/writings/hey-ho-lets-go/domain-receipt.webp" caption="My domain receipt after a compulsive purchase."></WritingImage>
+  caption="My domain receipt after a compulsive purchase."
+/>

 And oh boi, it's been a struggle.